vcfvct/aws-exam/README.md

 * length of a **partition key** value: 1- 2048 byte, maximum length of a sort key value is 1024 byte.
 * A single DynamoDB table partition can support a maximum of 3,000 read capacity units or 1,000 write capacity units.
 * DynamoDB uses optimistic concurrency control, and support conditional write
+* number of tables and provisioned thruput can be raised by contacting aws support

 ## redshift
 * single node, multi-node(1. lead node which manage connections and queries.
 2.compute node).